-The emergency response outline roadmap at Attachment B illustrates Grid Participant responsibility for emergency
+The emergency response outline roadmap at Attachment B illustrates Grid Participant responsibility for emergency response processes at asset, Grid Participant and whole-of-Grid levels.

 Water Grid Manager

 In the event of an incident, the Water Grid Manager is effectively a Grid Participant, albeit with a specific role.